What Does Google Know About You?

 3 ways how Google collects your data

-We would like to end this article with a quote from a well-known song by The Police, which is like Google’s slogan: “Every breath you take, every move you make, I’ll be watching you.”
+With this background, a quote from a well-known song by The Police comes to mind, which sounds like Google’s slogan: “Every breath you take, every move you make, I’ll be watching you.”
 In fact, it seems that this internet giant, like Big Brother, wants to know who you are, what your address is, where you are now, and where you are going to be after.

 Download VPN Unlimited to set up a constantly encrypted communication with friends, colleagues, or relatives and enjoy your web security.